 Learn how to draw a great looking Willow Tree with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Willow Tree.
+By following the simple steps, you too can easily draw a perfect Willow Tree.

 Willow trees and shrubs are native to the temperate regions of the Northern Hemisphere.

 They often grow near sources of water, and their roots can even invade underground pipes and swimming pools.

 The weeping willow, whose branches droop to the ground, is perhaps the most well-known.
 Another popular variety is the corkscrew willow, which has twisted twigs and branches.

 At times, willow trees have been personified as intelligent characters.
 For example, in Disney’s animated film Pocahontas, Grandmother Willow was a weeping willow tree with a face, a voice, and a personality.

 Did you know?
 Certain willow species produce a chemical compound used in pain relievers.
 Some Native Americans chewed willow bark as a remedy for headaches.